stacyphillipsea/historicfloodlevels/README_historic_analysis.md

 * Heatmap that pivots and shows all sites together with a continuous colour scale
 * Normalised heatmap by the maximum number of days above threshold to allow comparison of sites

+* Thresholds now come straight from the API so don't need to combine the datasets
+* Bunch of other metadata brought in with it too
+* Have made a new data import script withthe new approach

 ## Things that could be improved
 * Non-normalised heatmap is not showing all sites, normalised one is
-* I now know how to get at the typical high values from the API - TRY THIS!!